DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   ![deca](deca.png)

 * Board specific files: audio folder and LOOP.hex are deca specific board files to deal with I2S audio output.
-These files are included in Board/deca/deca_support.tcl
+These files are defined in Board/deca/deca_support.tcl

 * PLL: In deca folder you will need to add the pll files from the original Mist core but adapting the clock source from 27 MHz to 50 MHz (and optionally adapting it to the Altera family).